 If you already suffer from back problems, go back and read that part about sitting down all day again.
 If you don’t suffer from back problems, be prepared to develop some.

 Having to concentrate on all this leads to tiredness, usually at the end of a busy day when it’s also dark, thus adding to the overall risk.
 It all comes down to how well you can handle such problems, but the bottom line is that the job is both physically and mentally challenging if you’re not used to it.
+And some people never get used to it.

 Is the job stressful?